dinvincible98/Autonomous_Jackal_Explorer/README.md

 #### Note:   After git clone this repo into ws/src, please change the folder name to jackal_slam, then build the package with catkin_make.
 ### Structure of The Project
 #### Part 1: SLAM
 SLAM(Simultaneous Localization and Mapping) technology allows the robot to map an unknown environment while keeps tracking its own location.
+I used slam toolbox package to accomplish the task.
+The basic layout is shown below:

 To run SLAM on real Jackal:
 On Jackal:

     1. source setup_jackal.bash